womenwhocodeto/emoji-finder/README.md

 We demand better!
 We should use our own search words for emojis!
 Emoji freedom.
 Emoji efficiency.

-This app will copy the emoji to your clipboard automatically if the search matches down to one.
-Or your selection is just a single click away.
+This app prompts you to copy the emoji to your clipboard when the search matches down to one.
+Or your selection is a single click away.
 Boom.💥✨

 # Using Babel